Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: General properties of Taylor-based sum estimators

+\begin{remark} Both our functions of interest fulfil Assumption~\ref{hyp:f_and_x0}: $\gamma_k=(-1)^{k-1}/k$ for $f(x)=\log x$, and $\gamma_k=(-1)^{k-1}$ for $f(x)=1/x$.
 A function that does \emph{not} fulfil Assumption~\ref{hyp:f_and_x0} is $f(x)=\exp(x)$ as $\gamma_k$ decreases at a super-geometric rate.
 This makes it possible to consider for $R$ some distribution with tails that are lighter than geometric, for example, the Poisson distribution, which is why we do not considered it further, but again see \cite{papaspiliopoulos2011monte} for a thorough treatment of this function. \end{remark}

 Before moving on, we state the expression for the second term of decomposition~\eqref{eq:decomp_var}, which we will study in the following sections.
+See Appendix~\ref{app:derivation_variance} for the derivation.